Writing Guidelines for Attorney At Work

 Please send article submissions to joan@attorneyatwork.com

 Word count?
-Short (600 words) or long (2000 words), if you follow the following guidelines, the word count won’t matter to us.
-That said, the sweet spot is 800 to 1,000 words, not including your bio.
+Word count depends on the topic, and we are flexible.
+That said, the sweet spot is 800 to 1,200 words, not including your bio.
 Your bio should be two to three sentences with links to your company and social media accounts.

 Writing Tips and Guidelines: